-- One or more 4-year colleges or universities in the United States. - A mixture of 4-year colleges or universities in the United States together with students from 2-year institutions, such as community colleges. - International institutions are welcome to apply but must partner and apply with a domestic U.S. institution as the lead, with both institutions being represented at the final event.
-International teams will not be eligible to receive cash prizes directly from DOE and the National Renewable Energy Laboratory (NREL) and must provide their own funding to support travel and competition expenses. - Phase 1 teams are not required to have a faculty advisor by the Phase 1 submission deadline; however, teams will need to engage a faculty advisor to be eligible to compete in Phase 2.
+- Students may come from a mixture of 4-year colleges or universities in the United States and 2-year institutions, such as community colleges. - Students from international institutions are welcome to participate on a team but must partner and apply with a team of students from a domestic U.S. institution as the lead.
+International participants will not be eligible to receive cash prizes directly from DOE. - Phase 1 teams are not required to have a faculty advisor by the Phase 1 submission deadline; however, teams will need to engage a faculty advisor from a college or university in the United States to be eligible to compete in Phase 2.